Facebook

 Cons

-• Water doesn’t run as freely through, so this may lead to more mold and mildew.
+• Water doesn’t run as freely through, which may lead to mold and mildew.

 • Needs to be replaced more often than other types of gutter guards.